Anthonyhaughton/everything/README.md

       I've been using Jenkins along with Terraform to get an understanding of CI/CD.
     - **CloudFormation/**
       - CF is AWS's IaC tool, but I've been more focused on TF.
-      I plan to get moe of an understanding of it in the future but trying to learn both at the same time would be too much.
+      I plan to get more of an understanding of it in the future but trying to learn both at the same time would be too much.
     - **Terraform/**
       - Terraform has been super fun to learn.
 It's cool to see infrastructure being built